chai-mae98/bank-credit-risk-analysis/README.md

 The analysis was developed entirely in Microsoft Excel, using data cleaning, calculated fields, PivotTables, PivotCharts, slicers, and interactive dashboard techniques.

 The objective is to transform raw loan-level data into a clear and structured financial analysis, helping identify risk patterns and portfolio segments associated with higher observed default rates.

+## 🎯 Business Problem

+Banks need to continuously monitor their loan portfolios to understand their **credit risk exposure** and identify borrower and loan segments associated with higher observed default rates.

+The main business question addressed in this project is:

+> **How can a bank analyze its loan portfolio to better understand credit risk and identify borrower and loan segments associated with higher observed default rates?**